TEXTILE AND FASHION DESIGN | |||||

 Course Objectives: | This course will emphasize the conceptualization process of visual design.
 Students will learn how to solve problems creatively, be imaginative, think laterally and extend and transform problems by designing innovative solutions. |

 The students who have succeeded in this course; 1) Define their own visual communication projects.
-Discovery Experiments relieve more details of the scrutinized problem, 2) Demonstrate an understanding of the design process: information gathering, idea generation, concept development and distribution.
-3) Demonstrate critical thinking developed via analysis of advertising concepts and writing examples, 4) Manage the pace of their projects from conception to completion.
-5) Evaluate the quality of their work in terms of the communication objective and the design solution.
+Discovery Experiments relieve more details of the scrutinized problem 2) Demonstrate an understanding of the design process: information gathering, idea generation, concept development and distribution.
+3) Demonstrate critical thinking developed via analysis of advertising concepts and writing examples, 4) Implement time management on their projects from conception to completion.
+5) Appraise the quality of their work in terms of the communication objective and the design solution.
 6) Discuss the effectiveness of communication in graphic design and art projects.
-7) Systematically and effectively plan advertising 8) Demonstrate an understanding the design and publishing process by successfully publishing a document.
+7) Develop the skill set to systematically and effectively plan the advertising pipeline.
+8) Demonstrate an understanding of the design and publishing process by successfully publishing a document.
 9) Recognize and appreciate the artistic contributions made by people from diverse cultures and backgrounds.
-10) Demonstration experiments provide an insight into the realization of the a concept. |
+10) Experiment to gain an insight into the realization of the a concept. |

-Students will experience the conceptual process of design projects through lectures and project assignments throughout the semester. |
+Students will experience the conceptual process of design projects through lectures and project assignments throughout the semester.
+Teaching Methods: Lecture, Individual Study, Discussion, Project, Implementation |

 Week | Subject | Related Preparation |